Ibrahim of Johor: Japanese Occupation (1941–1945)

 Sultan Ibrahim became a personal friend of Yoshichika Tokugawa during the 1920s, a member of the Tokugawa clan whose ancestors included the shoguns who ruled Japan from the 16th to the 19th centuries.
 When the Japanese invaded Malaya, Tokugawa accompanied General Yamashita Tomoyuki's troops and was warmly received by Sultan Ibrahim when they reached Johor Bahru at the end of January 1942.
 Yamashita and his officers then stationed themselves at the Sultan's residence, the Istana Bukit Serene and the state secretariat building, the Sultan Ibrahim Building to plan for the invasion of Singapore.

-The Japanese established a military government in February, shortly after they settled down in Malaya.
-Tokugawa was appointed as its political adviser at the recommendation of Sultan Ibrahim.
+The Japanese established a military government in February, shortly after they settled down in Malaya.Tokugawa was appointed as its political adviser – due in part to his relationship to the Sultan of Johor.
 Relations between the military government and the monarchy were initially cordial throughout the Japanese occupation, and Tokugawa briefly envisioned a plan for a united Malay Sultanate over the Malay Peninsula (including Pattani) with Sultan Ibrahim as its figurehead.
 However, as the Japanese began to experience economic difficulties and military defeats in the Pacific War from 1943 onwards, these plans were dropped and the military government channelled its efforts towards state agriculture.
 The Japanese continued the British policy of appointing a state adviser in Johor, and Sultan Ibrahim spent most of his time doing leisure activities.

 Sultan Ibrahim, on his part, became resentful of the Japanese military government during the later part of the occupation.
 The Japanese gave orders to the Malay Sultans to contribute an annual stipend of $10,000 to support the Japanese war efforts, and public speeches which the rulers made were drafted by the propaganda department.
 In particular, Sultan Ibrahim was once publicly criticised, for leaning on his walking stick before Japanese officers.
 Shortly before the Japanese surrendered in 1945, Sultan Ibrahim was expelled from his residence at the Istana Bukit Serene and was forced to reside at the Istana Pasir Pelangi, the crown prince's palace.